 Pledges can be taken over cash or securities accounts located in Luxembourg.
-Accounts can be operated freely even when pledged, or can be blocked depending on the agreed commercial terms reflected in the pledge agreement.
-In order to permit a first ranking pledge, the account bank will be asked to waive its general pledge over the account (during the term of the pledge created under the specific pledge agreement) and to acknowledge the pledge.
+Accounts can be operated freely even when pledged, or can be blocked depending on the agreed commercial terms in the pledge agreement.
+To permit a first ranking pledge, the account bank will be asked to waive its general pledge over the account (during the term of the pledge created under the specific pledge agreement) and to acknowledge the pledge.